ITRS-Group/cordial/tools/geneos/docs/geneos_gateway.md

 #### `gatewayname`

 The Gateway's name can be different to the instance name.
-This is used in the default templates, under the Operating Environment creared in `instance.setup.xml`
+This is used in the default templates, under the Operating Environment created in `instance.setup.xml`

 > Default: Instance Name